 This design only took us a couple of hours to create.

-We’ll let you know if those are more successful.
+We’ll let you know how that goes.

-T-shirt design short-cuts
+T-shirt design shortcuts

 That’s good value at $0.07 per design.
 But think about how they make money selling at that price.